SoulSej10/Soul-Repository/README.md

-Yes, you can absolutely integrate the **Gemini AI API** with a **Next.js** application.
 Integrating an AI API like Gemini involves setting up secure communication between your Next.js frontend and the Gemini API backend.
 Below is a step-by-step guide to help you achieve this integration effectively.

 ## **1. Prerequisites**